 To quickly bring up a list of the nearest airports, navaids, and user waypoints press NRST (Button 3) on the Main Menu.
-A window similar to the one seen in the following figures will be displayed.
+A window like the one seen in the following figures will be displayed.

-Figure 133 - Moving Map Nearest Window - Full data
+Figure 138 - Moving Map Nearest Window - Full Data

-Figure 134 - Moving Map Nearest Window - FILTERED
+Figure 139 - Moving Map Nearest Window - FILTERED